Zaid-Jarrar/reading-notes/401-reading-notes/Read-Class03.md

     reader.close()
  ```

-- use the with statement:
+- Use the with statement:

  ```
 with open('dog_breeds.txt') as reader: